aklinker1/job-queue/lib/README.md

 > Job arguments must be serializable via `JSON.stringify`.
 So you can't pass class instances, circular objects, or functions.

 > [!WARNING]
 > Jobs must be [idempotent](https://en.wikipedia.org/wiki/Idempotence) (they must be safe to re-run).
-If the application is stopped (from power loss, restart, etc), jobs will likely be interrupted half-way through, and they must be designed to be re-ran safely.
-Similarly, if the job throws an error, it will be re-run at a later point.
+If the application is stopped (from power loss, the app restarts, or from failire), jobs will be interrupted half-way through and they must be designed to be re-ran safely.
 >
 > Basically, each job is guaranteed to ran **at least once**, but **not only once**, and you need to design your jobs around this behavior.

+### Performing Jobs

+There are three ways to schedule a job to run:

+- `performAsync(...args)` run a job ASAP
+- `performIn(msec, ...args)` run a job after a duration
+- `performOn(date, ...args)` run a job at a specific date

 ### Error Handling